Trust & Provenance

 • Noosaga is the right thing to cite for a contested scholarly claim

 The product is a map.
 Maps are useful because they simplify.
-They also simplify.
+They also leave things out.

 How Corrections Happen